valory-xyz/autonolas-aip/content/aips/automate_relayer_marketplace.md

 ---
-title: AIP-5 Olas Automate, Olas relayer and Mech Marketplace
+title: Generating revenue from Mech Marketplace including transaction relay and automation
 status: WIP
 author: Silvere Gangloff (@silvere), David Minarsch (@DavidMinarsch)
-shortDescription: Introduction of protocol-owned services in the Olas ecosystem
+shortDescription: Introduction of Mech Marketplace from which fees may be taken by Olas Protocol and where any agent can provide services
 created: 2024-17-09
 updated (*optional): N/A
 ---